 - Mid-cap: $2 billion to $10 billion

 - Mega-cap: More than $200 billion

 These rankings are completely arbitrary and other sources may use different numbers.

 Size matters in the marketplace.
 Small companies are riskier than larger companies are.
 They have shorter lifespans unless they grow or merge with a larger company.

 However, with risk comes the potential for reward.
-Small cap stocks can outperform all other size stocks under certain market conditions, so many investors carry a small portion of them in their portfolio.
+Small-cap stocks can outperform all other size stocks under certain market conditions, so many investors carry a small portion of them in their portfolios.

 Small companies that grow to be big companies (like Microsoft and Apple) can make early investors very wealthy, but most don't.
 Large companies can protect their market share and fend off competitors more easily.